newrelic/nr1-workshop/lab3/INSTRUCTIONS.md

 1. Creating your layout using `<Grid>`, `<GridItem>`, `<Stack>`, and `<StackItem>` compnents

-Update the import statement with your code people:
+Update the import statement with your code:

 ```javascript
 import { Grid, GridItem, Stack, StackItem, ChartGroup, AreaChart, BarChart, LineChart, TableChart, PieChart, Button, TextField, Modal, Toast } from 'nr1';